-Some car manufacturers and governments are working to produce alternative means of fueling a car, such as hydrogen, but others are pushing two main forms of fuel: e-fuels and biofuels, which are both types of synthetic fuel.
+This includes hydrogen-powered vehicles, but other firms are pushing two main forms of fuel: e-fuels and biofuels, both types of synthetic fuel.

 What are e-fuels?

-E-fuels are a type of synthetic fuel produced using ‘green’ hydrogen and carbon, often sourced from waste biomass or CO2 captured from the atmosphere.
+They're produced using ‘green’ hydrogen and carbon, often sourced from waste biomass or CO2 captured from the atmosphere.

 How are e-fuels produced?

 E-fuels are made by separating hydrogen and oxygen from water using electricity.
-The next step in the process involves capturing CO2 from the air and then combining that with hydrogen and CO2 using chemical synthesis.
+The next step in the process involves capturing CO2 from the air and then combining that with hydrogen using chemical synthesis.

-Despite being cleaner to produce, e-fuels still emit gases that are harmful to the environment, similar to petrol and diesel.
+Despite arguably being cleaner to produce, e-fuels still emit gases that are harmful to the environment, similar to petrol and diesel.

 Join the debate